pretix/pretix-docs/docs/guides/seating.md

     Activating or deactivating the "Reversed" toggle on a row replaces all seat IDs in that row with a string containing the zone, row number, and seat number, joined with dashes.
     This is also true for any custom seat IDs that you entered manually.

-In order to **save** the layout, click the :btn-icon:fa3-save:: save button in the top left.
+In order to **save** the layout, click the :btn-icon:fa3-save:: "Save plan" button in the top left.
 This opens a dialog allowing you to save the resulting JSON file on your computer.

 ### Creating an entry for a seating plan